Edward Śmigły-Rydz

-Marshal Edward Śmigły-Rydz also Edward Rydz-Śmigły, (11 March 1886 – 2 December 1941) was a Polish politician, statesman, Marshal of Poland and Commander-in-Chief of the Polish Armed Forces, as well as a painter and poet.
+Marshal Edward Śmigły-Rydz (surname also formulated as Rydz-Śmigły; 11 March 1886 – 2 December 1941) was a Polish politician, statesman, Marshal of Poland and Commander-in-Chief of the Polish Armed Forces, as well as a painter and poet.

-Born in 1886, he came from humble beginnings and was raised by his maternal grandparents after he became an orphan at age 13.
-He graduated with distinctions from the local Gymnasium.
-He completed his studies in philosophy and history of art at the Jagiellonian University.
+Born in 1886 and orphaned at age 13, Śmigły-Rydz was raised by his maternal grandparents.
+He graduated with distinction from the local Gymnasium.
+He completed his studies in philosophy and art history at the Jagiellonian University.

-During the interwar period, he was an exceptionally admired public figure in Poland and was regarded as a hero for his exemplary record as an army commander in the Polish Legions of World War I and the ensuing Polish–Soviet War in 1920.
+During the interwar period, he cultivated a dictatorial cult of personality, and was regarded as a hero for his exemplary record as an army commander in the Polish Legions of World War I and the ensuing Polish–Soviet War in 1920.
 He was appointed Commander-in-Chief and Inspector General of the Polish Armed Forces following Marshal Józef Piłsudski's death in 1935.
 Rydz served in this capacity at the start of World War II during the invasion of Poland.

-When war loomed, political differences fell away and defense became the national priority.
-Consequently, Rydz's stature eclipsed even that of the president.
-The shock of the Polish defeat made objective evaluations of his legacy during and after the war difficult; his reputation, very much tied to the critical early months of World War II, remains tendentious and controversial.
+As the war approached, Rydz's stature began to eclipse even that of the president.
+The shock of the Polish defeat made objective evaluations of his legacy during and after the war difficult; his reputation remains highly controversial in Poland.
+This is a consequence attributable to missteps made during the critical early months of World War II, the evacuation of government of Poland for Romania, especially paired with the image of invulnerability he constructed beforehand.
+However, others claim that there was nothing else Śmigły could have done that would've changed the outcome, and the evacuation of the Polish government which saved Poland's gold reserves and established the Polish government-in-exile was in fact a wise move.

 Early life

 Edward Rydz was born in the city of Brzeżany (now Berezhany in western Ukraine), Galicia, Austria-Hungary, to Polish parents.
 He was the son of a professional non-commissioned officer in the Austro-Hungarian Army, Tomasz Rydz, and his wife Maria Babiak.
-Rydz grew up in rather humble circumstances and was orphaned at the age of 13.
+Rydz was orphaned at the age of 13.
 He was then raised by his maternal grandparents and, after their deaths, by the family of a Dr. Uranowicz, the town physician at Brzeżany.

 After graduating with distinction from the local gymnasium (secondary school), Rydz went to Kraków, where he completed studies in philosophy and history of art at the Jagiellonian University.
 He then studied to be a painter at the Academy of Fine Arts in Kraków, and later in Vienna and Munich.
 In 1910–1911 he attended the reserve officers' academy in Vienna and received military training at the renowned Austrian 4th Infantry Regiment, the "Grand Masters of the Teutonic Knights".

 Rydz finished his military education with distinction and was offered a commission in the Imperial Army, which he declined.
 In 1912 he became a founder of the Polish paramilitary group, the Riflemen's Association (Związek Strzelecki).
-Concurrently he completed his art studies, regarded a talented landscape and portrait painter by professors and critics.
+Concurrently he completed his art studies, regarded as a talented landscape and portrait painter by professors and critics.